end-4/dots-hyprland-wiki/src/content/docs/en/i-i/01setup.md

 layout: /src/layouts/autonum.astro
 ---

-> [!IMPORTANT]
-> - My config only provides user-level customization and is NOT a complete solution for a fresh install.
+**NOTE**: Below process only provides user-level customization and is NOT a complete solution for a fresh install.
 You have to set up network, bluetooth, nvidia stuff, etc. yourself

-> - I personally use (and highly recommend) EndeavourOS GNOME to not have to deal with all that hassle.
+** - I personally use (and highly recommend) EndeavourOS GNOME to not have to deal with all that hassle.
 Though you can use regular Arch just fine. **It's never necessary to reinstall your system for this!** If your distro isn't Arch(-based), you'll have to figure out the equivalents of packages below

 > [!TIP]
 > If you only have 8Gb of ram like me, you might wanna [set up zram](https://forum.endeavouros.com/t/enabling-zram-in-endeavouros/37746) (or swap) before starting the installation, since compiling Hyprland takes quite a bit of resources